How Much to Hang a Door?

 Get Prices

-The cost to fit internal doors will vary depending on factors such as the type of door being fitted, the size of the doors, the finish required, the number of doors fitted and whether any internal adjustments need to be made to your home to accommodate for the door.
+The cost to fit internal doors will vary depending on factors such as the type of door being fitted, the size of the doors, the finish required, the number of doors fitted and whether any internal adjustments need to be made to your home to accommodate the door.

 So, how much on average will you pay?

-As a rough guide, you can expect a single 4 panel, unfinished oak veneer door with new hinges and handles to be hung for £235 including materials and labour, assuming no changes are being made to the location of the doors.
+As a rough guide, you can expect a single 4-panel, unfinished oak veneer door with new hinges and handles to be hung for £235 including materials and labour, assuming no changes are being made to the location of the doors.

-Door Hanging Prices
+Internal Door Fitting Prices

 The type of door you choose to install will have a big impact on both your home aesthetic and your budget.
 You should budget labour costs at roughly £50 per door.